 Deferred income tax assets or liabilities are computed based on the temporary differences between the financial statement and income tax bases of assets and liabilities using the enacted marginal tax rate.
 The effect on deferred income tax assets and liabilities resulting from a change in the enacted marginal tax rate is recognized in income in the period that includes the enactment date.
 Deferred income tax expenses or benefits are based on the changes in the asset or liability from period to period.
 Deferred income tax assets are subject to ongoing evaluation of whether such assets will more likely than not be realized.
 The realization of deferred income tax assets primarily depends on generating future taxable income during the periods in which temporary differences become deductible.
 Deferred income tax assets are reduced by a valuation allowance if, based on the weight of available evidence, it is more likely than not that some portion or all of the deferred tax asset will not be realized.
-In making such a determination, all available positive and negative evidence, including scheduled reversals of deferred tax liabilities, projected future taxable income, tax planning strategies and recent financial operations, is considered.
-The realization of deferred income tax assets related to unrealized losses on available-for-sale fixed maturity securities is also based upon our intent and ability to hold those securities for a period of time sufficient to allow for a recovery in fair value and not realize the unrealized loss.
+In making such a determination, all available positive and negative evidence, including scheduled reversals of deferred income tax assets related to unrealized losses on available-for-sale fixed maturity securities is also based upon our intent and ability to hold those securities for a period of time sufficient to allow for a recovery in fair value and not realize the unrealized loss.
 See Note 9 - Income Taxes for more information on deferred income taxes.